ibm-cloud-docs/openwhisk/namespaces.md

 ### How do I see a list of my {{site.data.keyword.openwhisk_short}} namespaces?

-You can see a list of your {{site.data.keyword.openwhisk_short}} namespaces by running the [`namespace list` command](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_list).
-Note that this command lists all of the namespaces in the currently selected region.
-It also lists the namespace type.
-For example, whether it is a Cloud Foundry-based namespace or an IAM-based namespace.
+You can see a list of your {{site.data.keyword.openwhisk_short}} namespaces by running the [`namespace list`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_list) command.
+The command output includes all of the namespaces in the currently selected region and also lists whether the namespace is a Cloud Foundry-based or an IAM-based namespace.

-**Example**
 ```
 ibmcloud fn namespace list
 ```